-Equity in earnings of other ventures represents our pro-rata share of the net income from our investments in the Tower Hill Companies, Top Layer, and our equity investments in a select group of insurance and insurance-related companies, which are included in Other.
+Equity in earnings of other ventures represents our pro-rata share of the net income from our investments in a select group of insurance and insurance-related companies, including the Tower Hill Companies and Top Layer.
 Except for Top Layer, which is recorded on a current quarter basis, equity in earnings of other ventures is recorded one quarter in arrears.
 The carrying value of these investments on our consolidated balance sheets, individually or in the aggregate, may differ from the realized value we may ultimately attain, perhaps significantly so.

-Earnings from our investments in other ventures were \$14.1 million in the first quarter of 2024, compared to \$9.5 million in the first quarter of 2023, an increase of \$4.6 million.
-The increase was principally driven by increased profitability of our equity investments during the first quarter of 2024, primarily driven by certain insurance and insurance-related companies included in Other, which reported higher net income in the first quarter of 2024 as compared to the first quarter of 2023 as a result of negative fair value movements within the underlying portfolios of strategic investments in the prior period.
+Earnings from our investments in other ventures were \$12.6 million in the second quarter of 2024, compared to \$7.7 million in the second quarter of 2023, an increase of \$4.9 million.
+The increase was principally driven by increased profitability of our equity investments during the second quarter of 2024, as certain insurance and insurance-related companies reported higher net income in the second quarter of 2024 compared to the second quarter of 2023, as a result of negative fair value movements within their underlying investment portfolios in the prior period.